 Before proceeding to know the difference between the collagen and gelatin, we should know the individual properties of both of them.

-Collagen has been essentially used for the health and without having the proper required amount of collagen we can die.
+Collagen has been essentially used for health and without having the proper required amount of collagen we can die.

-If our body is not producing enough collagen, you need to have the required amount in your diet.
+However, if our body is not producing enough collagen, you need to have the required amount in your diet.
 There are many diseases which can occur in our body, due to lack of collagen in the body.

 The process of slow heating results in gelatinized form, jelly.
 Just when we whipped the egg and the ruled beaten eggs can never be turned into yolk and egg whites again, the process of formation of jelly is the same.